Frequently Asked Questions

 How do I schedule an appointment?

 Directly on our website.
 Click on one of the schedule appointment tabs.
 You then can choose to book a Standard $125 plan (two 20 minute visits per year at $125 each) or Express $199 plan (one 30 minute visit per year) for either new patient evaluation or an existing patient follow up visit.
 The bold dates/times are available and the grayed out dates/times are unavailable.
 You will be prompted to pay for your appointment with a debit/credit card at the time of scheduling.
-If you are unable to book online, you can call our office at 614-914-5224 and we will make alternate arrangements to get you scheduled.

 I have a medical card from another state.
 Do I still need to see the doctor to get an Ohio card?